 A total of 49 local authorities participated in the survey representing different entities, such as municipalities, prefectures or regions depending on the specificities of the involved countries of the region.
 Within each coastal local authority body effort was made to find the competent environmental or waste management staff to fill in the questionnaire.

-Figure 3.6.1.
-Aggregated results on respondents' perception of the: (a) occurrence of marine litter observed on coasts and/or at sea; (b) trend relating to marine litter observed on the coasts and/or at sea.
+on coasts and/or at sea; (b) trend relating to marine litter observed on the coasts and/or at sea.